 Does Takeover Activity Affect Stock Price Crash Risk?
 Evidence from International M&A Laws

-Using the staggered initiation of mergers and acquisitions (“M&A”) laws across countries as an exogenous shock to the threat of takeover, we find significant decreases in stock price crash risk following the passage of M&A laws.
-This effect is stronger in countries with poorer investor protection and information environments but is weaker for firms with greater institutional block ownership, product market competition, and analyst coverage.
-Further, earnings management, an explicit form of managerial bad-news hoarding, decreases in the post-law periods.
-Our findings suggest that the threat of takeover disciplines managers by curbing their bad-news hoarding, a precursor of crash risk.
+Using the staggered initiation of merger and acquisition (M&A) laws across countries as a plausibly exogenous shock to the threat of takeover, we find significant decreases in stock price crash risk following the passage of M&A laws.
+This effect is stronger in countries with poorer investor protection and information environments but weaker for firms with greater institutional block ownership, product market competition, and analyst coverage.
+Further, earnings management, an explicit form of managerial bad news hoarding, decreases in the post-law periods.
+Our findings suggest that takeover threat disciplines managers by curbing their bad news hoarding, a precursor of crash risk.

 Keywords: M&A laws, Takeover, Crash risk, Bad-news hoarding, Earnings management